Creating a BPMN Viewer and Editor: A Visual Guide

 • JavaScript diagramming libraries: If you're building from scratch, exploring general-purpose diagramming libraries like GoJS can be a starting point for the visual representation of the BPMN elements.

-We will explore the building a bpmn viewer on top of existing library step by step in details.
+We will explore building a bpmn viewer on top of the existing library step by step in detail.

 Picking the Right Library